Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: The Human Hand

+In comparison to monkeys, human fingers move more independently~\cite{Hager-Ross2000Quantifying}.
+The thumb~\cite{Ingram2008Statistics} and index fingers are the most independently moving fingers, while the ring and middle fingers are most coupled with other fingers~\cite{Hager-Ross2000Quantifying}.

+The greater independence of human fingers arises from anatomical differences such as splitting of a separate muscle belly and tendons, and a loss of tendons in multitendoned muscles \cite{Hager-Ross2000Quantifying}, but also from finer representation in the primary motor cortex.

-It is not possible to completely isolate movements of each degree of freedom.
-Flexion of one finger causes nearby fingers to move as well (enslaving force phenomenon \citep{Slobounov2002Role}).
-The effect increases with the force applied to the main finger.
-Mechanical coupling between tendons and muscle compartments, multi-digit motor units that co-activate, and overlapping representations in the brain are possible causes.
-For example, FDP flexes all three finger joints \citep{Appell2008Funktionelle}.
+Nevertheless, humans cannot completely isolate movements of each DoF.
+Flexion of one finger may cause nearby fingers to move (enslaving force phenomenon \citep{Slobounov2002Role}).
+The effect increases with the force applied.
+Mechanical coupling between tendons and muscle compartments (e.g., FDP flexes all three finger joints \citep{Appell2008Funktionelle}), co-activating multi-digit motor units, and overlapping representations in the brain are possible causes.

-Another example of coupling is abduction of the index finger, which is facilitated by the dorsal interossei muscle, thereby pulling the thumb closer to the index finger.
-This movement of the thumb must be compensated for by other muscles, resulting in small movements.
-However, \cite{Ingram2008Statistics} show that the thumb is the finger that moves most independently.
-An independently movable and opposable thumb is essential for the prehensile function of the hand.